tim939422/Fyaml/README.md

-# Fyaml - A Modern Fortran YAML Parser
+# fyaml - A Modern Fortran YAML Parser

 A feature-rich YAML parser written in modern Fortran, supporting complex data structures and designed for scientific computing applications.